teambit/docs/docs/environments/choose-an-environment.md

 ## Choosing an environment

-Bit currently provides the following environments out of the box.
+Bit currently provides the following core environments out of the box.
 Just pick one and start using any of them in your workspace.

 ### [React](/docs/react/using-react)
 ### [Node](/docs/nodejs/using-node)